emo-bon/data-workflow-book/book/03-data-sources/governance-data.md

 title: Governance Data
 ---

-Governance data is structured information that outlines how decisions are made within a community, project, or organization — including who is responsible, what processes are followed, and how participation is organized.
-By making these elements explicit and accessible, governance data supports transparency, accountability, and collaboration, helping to create systems that are fair, inclusive, and adaptable.
+Governance data are structured information that outline how decisions are made within EMO BON — including who is responsible, what processes are followed, and how participation is organised.

-For the EMO-BON project, governance data is openly available on GitHub:
+For the EMO-BON project, governance data are openly available on GitHub:

 🔗 [https://github.com/emo-bon/governance-crate](https://github.com/emo-bon/governance-crate)